DriveSmart-MobileTeam/DSTracker-Example-iOS/README.md

         // MARK: - 7) Stop trip recording
         Tracker.stop()
 ```
-## 6) [Optional] Get informed about *DSTracker* events and errors
+## 6) [Optional] Get informed about *Tracker* events and errors
-The *DSTracker* uses delegation for inform about important internal events that you may need for your integration.
+The *Tracker* uses delegation for inform about important internal events that you may need for your integration.
 For that, provide the delegate implementation of `TrackerListenerInterface` like:
 ```
 extension TripRecordingViewController: DSTrackerDelegate {